bisforboman/exjobb/README.md

 ## Goals & Challenges

 The main goal of the master thesis is to investigate ways to improve privacy of IoT applications, more specifically Wireless Sensor Network (WSN) applications, using data minimization.
-Meaning the project will seek to improve privacy in distributed networks by limiting the amount of **personal** data being **processed <del>communicated</del>**.
+Meaning the project will seek to improve privacy in distributed networks by limiting the amount of personal data being processed.

-The project will seek to create smart algorithms for privacy with WSN applications, meaning it will seek to create automitized algorithms that improves privacy for users with the help of WSNs. **Is it going to use WSN to improve privqcy?
-Or is it going to improve privqcy in WSNs?**
+The project will seek to create smart algorithms for privacy with WSN applications, meaning it will seek to create automitized algorithms that improves privacy for users in WSNs.

 With the broad usage of different IoT devices, each having different levels of sensitive data, finding a good limit for each application that ensures sufficient privacy for it's users will be the greatest challenge.

 ## Approach

-As a first step the of the thesis will be to conduct literature studies on current IoT applications.
-This will include both literature studies and practical studies into modern development and current standards within WSNs.
-The practical studies will include testing security **Which security properties?
-What is expected to be found?** on existing applications for the sake of finding real world examples with weaknesses to reference due the course of the project. **The case study shoul come later.
-Classical outline is: (i) clear statement of the problem, (ii) existing solutions adressing similar problems and demonstration there is nothing adressing or solving satisfactorily the exact problem and introduction of the new approach, (iii) in-depth development and study of the new approach, (iv) case study on an application, (v) conclusion and perspectives**

-With enough information, the project will begin development on a simple network - without too many components - and create an improved "smart" version.
-Then the project will continue with real-world examples, doing the same thing in a larger example.
-Here the progress will be discussed with my supervisor and should too many difficulties occur, the project will here instead seek to structure protocols to show how to improve the privacy.

-Further development will be managed in agreement with the supervisor and if time allows and all goes well, the project would seek to develop an analyzing tool to help privacy concerns in WSN development even further.
+Implementation and testing will be done using Arduino hardware with modules allowing wi-fi communication.
+Open Source applications (_some examples of applications will be referenced here_) will be used as prototypes to simulate applications collecting data and development will focus on finding algorithms to limit the amount of data collected to improve privacy for the users.

+A preliminary plan for the project is as follows:

+1. Installing and set-up of the Arduino components and development environments.
+Then familiarise myself with it.
+(3 weeks)
+2. Plan a specification of the algorithms.
+(5 weeks)
+3. Development of the algorithms according to the specification.
+(5 weeks)
+4. Testing of algorithms to ensure correctness.
+(5 weeks)
+5. Polishing the implementation and finalising the report.
+(2 weeks)

+Writing of the final report is interleaved with the other work throughout the entire project.

 **Limiting the processing on personal data is a complex issue that can be tackled from many different perspectives.
 Many techniques exist to weaken data quality (k-anonymisation REF, l-diverity REF, t-closeness REF, epsilon-differential privacy REF) used to reduce the utility and improve the privacy of data subjects.
 However, we will take a simplified approach: either the data is processed, either it is not.
 To this aim, we plan to adopt an incremental approach by considering different steps of the personal data lifecyle.
 First we will consider data collection by sensors which are centrally managed.
 In this case, the decision to collect or not is taken by the central server and the decision has to be propagated in the WSN until reaching the sensor.
 We will then consider data storage and, finally data disclosure.**